yo123abxd/cpp_rate_limiter/README.md

 ## Quick start

--It's very easy to setup.
+- It's very easy to setup.
 Just include `Limiter.h` in your code.
--`Limiter.h` are based on c++11, and it's thread safe -demos are using pthread lib, when you compile it, don't forget to link pthread lib by using flag `-lpthread`
+- `Limiter.h` are based on c++11, and it's thread safe
+- demos are using pthread lib, when you compile it, don't forget to link pthread lib by using flag `-lpthread`

 ## Example